bookofproofs/bookofproofs.github.io/_sources/history/20th-century/gowers.md

 **Timothy Gowers** won a Fields medal for his important contributions to functional analysis.

 ### Mathematical Profile (Excerpt):
-* His parents are Caroline Maurice and William Patrick Gowers, and he has two sisters Rebecca Gowers and Katharine Gowers.
 * Patrick Gowers is a composer, famous for composing the music for many films and also known for his works for the guitar.
 * Rebecca Gowers is a freelance journalist and author.
-* In fact the Gowers family has other exceptionally distinguished members such as Tim Gowers' great-grandfather Sir Ernest Arthur Gowers GCB GBE (1880-1966) who was a civil servant, but best known for work on style guides for writing the English language.
 * Tim Gowers was sent to King's College School, Cambridge where he was a boarder as his parents were living in London at the time.
-* Given what we have already mentioned about his sister Katharine, it will come as no surprise to learn that Gowers is extremely musical and was a chorister at the School.
 * After completing his school education at Eton, Gowers matriculated at Trinity College, Cambridge.
-* Gowers married Emily Joanna Thomas, daughter of Valerie Little and Sir Keith Thomas (historian and President of Corpus Christi College Oxford) in 1988; they had two sons and a daughter.
 * In 1990 Gowers was awarded his doctorate for his thesis Symmetric Structures in Banach Spaces written with Béla Bollobás as his thesis advisor.
 * Dr Gowers' achievements include the following: a solution to the notorious Banach hyperplane problem (to find a Banach space which is not isomorphic to any hyperplane), a counterexample to the Banach space Schröder-Bernstein theorem, a proof that if all closed infinite-dimensional subspaces of a Banach space are isomorphic then it is a Hilbert space, and an example of a Banach space such that every bounded operator is a Fredholm operator.
 * Over the past five years, Gowers has made the geometry of Banach spaces look completely different.